evrblk/monstera-example/ledger/README.md

 Simple bookkeeping service, it has multiple accounts, tracks their balances and allows to create transactions.

 A transaction can be created with `CreateTransaction`.
 Transaction `amount` will be added to the account balance.
-Positive transactions are debits (or "topups"), negative transactions are credits (or "purchases").
+Positive transactions are topups, negative transactions are purchases.
 A transaction can be instant (with `settled = true`) or pending (with `settled = false`).
 Pending transactions will be settled or canceled later with `SettleTransaction` and `CancelTransaction` respectively.

 Account balance is represented with `available_balance` and `settled_balance` fields.
 Settled transaction affect both balances.
-Pending credits are subtracted from the avaialble balance only.
+Pending purchases are subtracted from the avaialble balance only.
 Each negative transaction is checked against available balance and `INSUFFICIED_FUNDS` error will be returned if the balance goes negative after such a transaction.
 It is possible to topup negative balance to any amount.